-Persons accused of sexual assault will be subject to internal proceedings, following the procedures set forth in the student conduct section of the Student Handbook and/or the Grievance Procedure section of the handbook.
+Respondents will be subject to internal proceedings, following the procedures set forth in the student conduct section of the Student Handbook and/or the Grievance Procedure section of the handbook.

 The Institute's actions are not dependent on the initiation or outcome of criminal charges.
 Internal proceedings may be carried out prior to, simultaneously with, or following civil or criminal proceedings.